Do I have to deal with debt collectors for American Express?

 The type of settlement you can realistically aim for with AMEX credit cards can depend on several things.
 Your account usage leading up to missing payments is sometimes part of the equation, and so is how collectable you look to the debt collector handling the account for AMEX.

 Who the debt collector is can also impact your settlement opportunities.
 Not all American Express debt collectors are the same.
 Let me break this down a bit.

 The most common debt collector is a working on a contingency.
-If they can get you to pay something through communications through the phone and mail, they get to keep a percentage of what you pay.
-American Express accounts can settle for as low as 35 percent of today’s balance with some of the collection agencies they use, while others may not settle for under 50 or even 60 percent.
+If they can get you to pay something through phone calls and mail, they get to keep a percentage of what you pay.
+American Express accounts can settle for as low as 25 percent of today’s balance with some of the collection agencies they use, while others may not settle for under 50 or even 60 percent.

 There are files that are flagged for no settlement.
 Some of the reasons this may happen are: